 Pick out the cinnamon stick and star anise pods (if using), then swirl the crispy bits back into the oil.

 Cover and refrigerate overnight to let the flavors develop even more.
 Stir before serving.

 Lasts 1 month.
-You can use the chili crisp sauce right away, but it gets better after a day or so to develop and intensify.
+You can use the chili crisp sauce right away, but it gets better after a day or so to develop and intensify that umami flavor profile.

 Recipe Tips & Notes

-- Chili Flakes.
-Use your favorites.
+- Crushed Red Pepper Flakes.
+Use your favorite dried red chiles or chili flakes.
 There are many available from your local grocer, or in Mexican grocery stores.
 Popular chili peppers used for making the flakes include chile de arbol, japones, or Kashmiri chilies.
 Choose to your flavor and heat level preference.
 It works with any dried peppers.
 Try dehydrating chili peppers and making your own homemade chili flakes.
 Spice it up!

 Here are answers to some of the common questions about chili crisp.

 Does Chili Crisp Need to be Refrigerated?
 Storage Information